Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Pulsar Model

-\textit{\textbf{Pulsar Model.---}} We use the ATNF pulsar catalogue (version 2.6.0) that includes all known pulsars~\cite{Manchester:2004bp, ATNF_website}, and select every pulsar with age and distance estimates indicating it is closer than 1.5~kpc and younger than 1~Myr.
-For our simulations, we use a generic pulsar model that we employ throughout our analysis.
-While in reality, each pulsar is expected to have different parameters that govern $e^+e^-$ injection and diffusion (such as initial spindown luminosity, braking index, injection spectrum), our results are consistent across a wide-variety of ATNF pulsars, and thus changes in single systems do not significantly affect our results.
-We loosely base our generic pulsar model on Geminga~\cite{Hooper:2017gtd}, which stands as the best-measured middle-aged pulsar.
+We use the ATNF pulsar catalog (v.
+2.6.0)~\cite{Manchester:2004bp, ATNF_website}, and select every pulsar with age and distance estimates closer than 1.5~kpc and younger than 1~Myr.
+We use a generic pulsar model to simulate pulsars in our analysis.
+While in reality, each pulsar is expected to have different parameters that govern $e^+e^-$ injection and diffusion (such as initial spindown luminosity, braking index, injection spectrum), our results are consistent across a wide variety of ATNF pulsars, and thus changes in single systems do not significantly affect our results.
+We loosely base our generic pulsar model on Geminga~\cite{Hooper:2017gtd}, which is the best-measured middle-aged pulsar.
 For the pulsar injection spectrum, we use Eq.~\ref{eq: injection spectrum} with $\alpha=2.0$ and $E_\text{cutoff} = 100$~TeV.
-In Eq.~\ref{eq: luminosity}, we set the initial spindown luminosity to $L\left(t=0\right)= 10^{38}$~erg/s~\cite{Linden:2017vvb} and use a spindown timescale of $\tau = 10$~kyr~\cite{HAWC:2017kbo}, with a default $e^+e^-$ efficiency of $\eta=0.1$.
-We evaluate the contribution from our model pulsar system on a grid of ages that spans 5~kyr--1~Myr with a step size of 5~kyr and distances that span 100--1500~pc with a step size of 50~pc.
-We compare these gridded results to our population of ATNF systems.
+We note that our choice of the slope of the injection spectrum is slightly degenerate with the strength of required inhibited diffusion -- a softer injection results in a smaller excess of the H.E.S.S. data at high energies.
+While the exact injection spectrum is unknown, and likely strongly varies between sources, we have selected a generic benchmark model with $\alpha = 2$, which seems to represent many of the TeV pulsars and halos observed by current instruments~\cite{Alfaro:2026tak, Bao:2024rrg, HESS:2023qlw, us_upcoming}.
+In Eq.~\ref{eq: luminosity}, we set the initial spindown luminosity to $L\left(t=0\right)= 10^{38}$~erg/s~\cite{Linden:2017vvb} and use a spindown timescale of $\tau = 10$~kyr~\cite{HAWC:2017kbo}, with an $e^+e^-$ efficiency of $\eta=0.1$.
+We evaluate our model pulsars on a grid of ages spanning 5~kyr--1~Myr in bins of 5~kyr and distances that span 100--1500~pc with bins of 50~pc.
+We compare these results to the ATNF population.